Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 Selling products or services online is called an e-commerce business.

-If you sell products you typically need to order, purchase and hold stock before despatching to customers.
+If you sell products, you typically need to order, purchase and hold stock before dispatching customers.

-There is a huge financial commitment and risk to buy products or make products before customers order.
+There is a substantial financial commitment and risk to buy products or make products before customers order.